boetiusj/hugo/content/pages/office-painting-experts.md

 - Servers, monitors, cabling - We'll cover everything with the appropriate material (light plastic over that graphics monitor, not a cruddy drop cloth) and be sure to steer clear of anything that's plugged in.

-- Security concerns - You want assurance that your service contractor isn't going to steal from your company or any of your employees.
-[Background checks](/crestwood-people/#background) will help, so will [consistent raving reviews](/reviews/).
+- Security concerns - You want assurance that your service contractor take advantage of anything.
+Good hiring practices will help, so will [consistent raving reviews](/reviews/).
 We'll also go over access procedures, work hours, safety protocols, service elevators, janitor's closet, etc.

 ## Details Matter With Commercial Painting